TronFortyTwo/qvbam/README.md

 Run build.sh to build the app.

-You need to have cmake and autoconf to successfully build. libasound-dev and libpulse-dev are needed if you want to compile with audio support.
+You need to have cmake and autoconf to successfully build. libasound-dev and libpulse-dev are needed for audio support.

 to build the ubuntu touch click package run pkg-click.sh after building.